Xunnamius/strongbox-switchcrypt/README.md

 Note that the password for all tests is always **"t"** (no quotes, of course).

 ```
-make clean
+sudo make clean
 make pre
-make check
+sudo make check
 ```

-test_aes is used only for AES-XTS!
+`test_aes` is used only for AES-XTS!

+`sudo` is required due to ioctl calls made to privileged devices (like the RPMB).

 ## File Structure and Internal Construction